 “Tracking it gives you a good measure of whether you’re headed in the right direction with a growing net worth,” says Crystal Rau, CFP, MBA, and founder of Beyond Balanced Financial.

-First, look at your assets.
-When you figure the sum of your assets, it’s important to not only consider obvious items like property, your pension, and savings accounts.
+When you calculate the sum of your assets, it’s important to not only consider the obvious items.
 Think about your less apparent belongings, too.
 Many people, according to Rau, often forget to include items like “cars, household furnishings, collectibles, and the cash value amount for life insurance policies.”

-Alternatively, you can enter your numbers into the Bankrate net worth calculator, which also provides an estimate for what your net worth could look like over the next decade.
+Alternatively, you can enter your numbers into a tool such as the Bankrate net worth calculator, which also provides an estimate for what your net worth could look like over the next decade.

 While credit scores and savings give insight into parts of your overall outlook, your net worth tells the full story of everything you put your money toward.

 “A growing net worth is a sign that you are making smart financial decisions,” Rau says.
 “Decisions like saving a portion of your wages, growing your investments or paying down debt are all going to improve your net worth.
 On the flip side, growing credit card debt, depreciating assets and spending more than you earn will drag your net worth down.”

-Use your net worth total as incentive to do better.
+Use your net worth total as an incentive to do better.
 If you find your total is on track with your goals, maintain your habits or look for ways to further grow your net worth.

 The value in knowing your net worth doesn’t end there.
 Best practices indicate you should track it regularly to maintain financial health.

 According to Rau, you should be checking your net worth often.
 “I would recommend checking your net worth every month around the same time so you get a good idea as to how it fluctuates depending on your cash flow.

 Generally, your net worth will start off quite low under the age of 35, and then steadily grow in your 40s.
 Hopefully, once you hit your 50s, your net worth will begin a sharp ascent that ends with a comfortable retirement.

-Your net worth will almost certainly take a dip if you decide to have children – but then it will hopefully recover as they grow up!
+Your net worth will almost certainly take a dip if you decide to have children, but then it will hopefully recover as they grow up!